BillNyeARussianSpy/PatternAnalysis-2025/recognition/HipMRIVQVAE - 47447217/README.md

 The image below describes the full capability of the model to generate recognizable images with a SSIM well over 0.6 (after a full training process).
 Demonstrating this is an average SSIM of 0.794125 (using the images below).
 The test images were randomly selected according to the main code in `predict.py`.

 ![readme_images.png](readme_images/readme_images.png)

+_Figure: Test Sclices and Recondstruction Image Panel taken from Epoch 30_

 ### Metrics